camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/power-automate.md

 ### Using Power Automate Connector best practice

-#### Using Webhook connector as callback endpoint
+#### Using Webhook Connector as callback endpoint

-Oftentimes it is desired to continue the process after a Power Automate flow run finished.
-You can use the **Callback URL** field if you select the **Trigger a flow run** to specify a url which will be called after the flow is finished.
+Oftentimes, it is desired to continue the process after a Power Automate flow run finished.
+You can use the **Callback URL** field if you select the **Trigger a flow run** to specify a URL which will be called after the flow is finished.

-If you wish to continue the Camunda process or start a new one, the [Webhook Connector](./http-webhook.md) suits very well.
-For that you need the following steps:
+If you wish to continue the Camunda process or start a new one, the [Webhook Connector](./http-webhook.md) is a good next step.
+For this, take the following steps:

 1. Create a [Webhook Connector](./http-webhook.md) and specify the **Webhook ID**.
-2. Create a Power [Automate connector](./power-automate.md), select the **Trigger a flow run** method, fill in the fields.
+2. Create a [Power Automate Connector](./power-automate.md), select the **Trigger a flow run** method, and fill in the fields.

-   If you use Camunda 8 SaaS you can use the following pattern for the **Callback URL**: `{zeebe.client.cloud.region}.{zeebeHostUrl}/{zeebe.client.cloud.clusterId}/inbound/{webhookId}`.
+   If you use Camunda Platform 8 SaaS, you can use the following pattern for the **Callback URL**: `{zeebe.client.cloud.region}.{zeebeHostUrl}/{zeebe.client.cloud.clusterId}/inbound/{webhookId}`.

-   If you use Camunda 8 SaaS you can find the zeebe specific values in you cluster details on the _API_ tab under _Client Credentials_.
-The _webhookId_ is the id you specified in the first step, and the _zeebeHostUrl_ is connectors.camunda.io.
+   If you use Camunda Platform 8 SaaS you can find the Zeebe-specific values in you cluster details on the **API** tab under **Client Credentials**.
+The **webhookId** is the id you specified in the first step, and the **zeebeHostUrl** is connectors.camunda.io.

    ![Power Automate Connector - Azure AD app allow implicit flow](../img/connectors-power-automate-cluster-api-credentials.png)

 #### Get Bearer token with Postman

-1. Allow implicit flow in your [Azure AD app](https://portal.azure.com)
+1. Allow implicit flow in your [Azure AD app](https://portal.azure.com).
    ![Power Automate Connector - Azure AD app allow implicit flow](../img/connectors-power-automate-allow-implicit-flow.png)
-2. [Visit the official site](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/setup-postman-environment) to see how to set up the Postman environment
+2. [Visit the official site](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/setup-postman-environment) to see how to set up the Postman environment.
-3. [Generate access token](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/setup-postman-environment#generate-an-access-token-to-use-with-your-environment) and use it in the **Bearer token** field.
+3. [Generate an access token](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/setup-postman-environment#generate-an-access-token-to-use-with-your-environment) and use it in the **Bearer token** field.

 #### How to get the connection name

 1. Go to you [Power Platform admin center](https://admin.powerplatform.microsoft.com), and select [Power Automate app](https://make.powerautomate.com) from the top left menu.
-2. In the left menu bar under _Data_ select _Connections_, and click on _New connection_.
+2. In the left menu bar under **Data**, select **Connections > New connection**.
-3. Select _Desktop flows_ and provide the domain and username of the user on the machine where the desktop flows are running, and also provide the password belongs to this user.
+3. Select **Desktop flows** and provide the domain and username of the user on the machine where the desktop flows are running, and also provide the password belongs to this user.
-4. Click on Create
+4. Click **Create**.

    ![Power Automate Connector - Create connection](../img/connectors-power-automate-create-new-connection.png)

-5. Click on the newly created connection, and you can find your connection name in the url as shown in the picture below.
-Note: this is a default connection type.
+5. Click on the newly created connection, and you can find your connection name in the URL as shown in the picture below.
+This is a default connection type.

    ![Power Automate Connector - Connection name](../img/connectors-power-automate-connection-name.png)